Skiing down towards the Rectory Couloir off Solitaire Glacier

 Pack (30-40 litres)

-Sunglasses (Having both orange and dark lenses is a real benefit for uphill travel in all
+Sunglasses (both orange and dark lenses help a lot for travel in all conditions)

 Goggles (orange lenses)